rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 through mentorship may be substituted as the requirements for any office.

-All Primary Officers must be enrolled as Software Engineering students at RIT in Henrietta, New York, United States and not be on co-op.
+All Primary Officers must be enrolled as Software Engineering students at RIT in Henrietta, New York, United States and not be on co-op during the term in which they would serve.

 Candidates for President and Vice President must both plan to remain enrolled and on-campus for the entire academic year for which they are to serve.